linuxserver-archive/docker-ogar/READMETEMPLATE.md

 ## Setting up the application

-<Insert a basic user guide here to get a n00b up and running with the software inside the container.> DELETE ME
+The gameserver.ini file in /config contains all the settings for the server.

-## Updates
+## Docker log

-* Upgrade to the latest version simply `docker restart <container-name>`.
-* To monitor the logs of the container in realtime `docker logs -f <container-name>`.
+* To monitor the logs of the container in realtime `docker logs -f ogar`.

 ## Versions

-+ **dd.MM.yyyy:** This is the standard Version type now.
++ **26.10.2015:** Initial Release.